mhered/ROS-notes/README.md

 ## Articulated Robotics

 [Articulated Robotics](https://articulatedrobotics.xyz/) is a phenomenal series of blog and video tutorials by Josh Newans including a step by step guide to building your own ROS2-based mobile robot with camera and LIDAR.

-[Part 1](./ROS-notes/10.ROS2-Getting-ready-Aug22-L01-XX.md): Getting ready for ROS (Videos #01 - #08 and Extra)

-Part 2: Making a Mobile Robot project
+My notes on Articulated Robotics have moved to the [manolobot](https://github.com/mhered/manolobot) repository where I keep my own project inspired in these tutorials.

 ## Other ROS resources to check: